Spatially scalable recursive estimation of Gaussian process terrain maps using local basis functions: Related work

-Taking an alternative approach, local GPs avoid the issues of increased computational complexity with increasing domain size by splitting the input domain into discrete sub-domains~\cite{gramacy_local_2015, snelson_local_2007-1, liu_when_2018}.
-This approach suffer from discontinuities and inaccurate predictions at the domain boundaries~\cite{gramacy_local_2015}.
-Patched local GPs~\cite{park_efficient_2016} and domain decomposition methods~\cite{park_domain_2011} both remedy this problem by introducing constraints connecting the local domains.
-However, this remedy to the boundary effect problem requires a number of computations that scales with the number of considered domains and thus does not truly achieve a prediction time complexity that is independent of the spatial size of nonlinear field~\cite{park_efficient_2016}.
+Other approaches that overcome the limitations of computational complexity of basis function approximations e.g. split the map into subdomains~\cite{kok_scalable_2018, osman_indoor_2022} or split the measurements into local groups of measurements~\cite{gramacy_local_2015, snelson_local_2007-1, park_efficient_2016, park_domain_2011}.
+These approaches, however, suffer from boundary-effects.
+Patched local GPs~\cite{park_efficient_2016} and domain decomposition methods~\cite{park_domain_2011} both remedy this issue by introducing constraints connecting the local domains.
+However, this remedy to the boundary effect problem requires a number of computations that scales with the number of domains and thus does not truly achieve a prediction time complexity independent of the spatial size of the nonlinear field~\cite{park_efficient_2016}.
+Other spatially scalable alternatives like KD-tree-based nearest neighbor approaches can include new measurements with a finite computational cost.
+However, the computational cost for querying the map increases with the number of measurements~\cite{vallivaara_magnetic_2011, vasudevan_gaussian_2009}.
+In contrast, our approach has a finite computational cost both for including a new measurement, and for querying the map.

-In order to remove the dependency of the GP prediction cost on the number of measurements and on the size of the input domain for low dimensional fields, we propose an approximation to GP predictions that combines the benefits of finite-support basis functions and local GP approximations without suffering from boundary effects.
-Our proposed method trains a GP using a grid of finite-support basis functions with a Kalman filter on information form, and for each prediction, performs predictions using only a local subset of basis functions centered around the prediction point.
-Our approach, therefore, has a computational complexity that neither scales with the number of measurements, nor the number of basis functions.
-Examples of local subsets selected depending on different prediction points by proximity along each dimension are displayed in Figure~\ref{fig:toy_examples}.

-Training a GP with basis functions using a Kalman filter on information form is equivalent to the pre-processing step of SKI, which again is equivalent to the caching step described in~\cite{Maddox2021}.
-Our novel contribution, therefore, lies in the interpretation of this pre-processed/cached information as a trained process on information form, which allows us to use a subset of this information for local predictions, resulting in computational benefits.
-As each prediction only requires solving a linear system with $m'\ll m$ unknowns, we perform predictions using $\mathcal{O}(m'^3)$ computations.
-This compares beneficially to SKI, which solves a linear system with $m$ unknowns at a cost of $O(m\log(m))$ using a conjugate gradient solver.
-Our proposed approach allows us to perform fast approximate GP predictions in low-dimensional functions, both when the number of measurements is high and when the functions are spatially large relative to the lengthscale of the kernel.

-\section{BACKGROUND}
+Our method is most closely related to a GP approximation called SKI~\cite{pmlr-v37-wilson15}.
+That method can be used to efficiently include a new measurement in the map using a local subset of basis functions~\cite{yadav_faster_2021}, but has a large computational cost for querying the map.
+While we use exactly the same strategy as SKI to include new measurements, we propose a new and faster approach to query the map, a procedure which is essential to use the terrain map for navigation purposes.

+\section{Background}